Mounting an external file share#

 kubectl get pods | grep 'workspace\|deploy' | cut -d' ' -f1 | xargs kubectl delete pods

 9. Wait about 10 seconds, and then run kubectl get pods.
 Examine the workspace and deploy pods.
 You may still see the old versions of the pods shutting down, which is expected.
 The new pods should be running as expected.
-If for some reason there are errors, it is likely because your ConfigMap is improperly formatted.
+If for some reason there are errors, it is likely because your configmap is improperly formatted.
 Double check your editing and repeat steps 5 through 7 above to correct the issue.

 Addressing file share downtime#